How to back up your WordPress website

 All this is stored on a server (usually provided by your hosting company) and therefore you depend on that server to work and be safe so as not to have problems with your website.

-Having a backup system implemented that allows you to rescue all these files, and therefore, your website, quickly and without much effort can save you a lot of time in case an error affects the functionality of the site.
+Having a backup system implemented that allows you to restore all these files, and therefore, your website, quickly and without much effort can save you a lot of time in case an error affects the functionality of the site.

 This plan should include backups in different places.
 Don’t just rely on your website’s server.
-And newspapers.
+And periodic.
 Your website changes over time, the version from 6 months ago may not work for you if you have to recover it due to some technical problem.
 Well, maybe it’s not worth even the one from 6 days ago if you have a very dynamic website like an ecommerce.

 What is a backup and when to make it